01 of 11

 09 of 11

-One of the most famous and thrilling hikes within the US National Park system.
-Those with a fear of heights may choose to pass for something less intimidating.
+The Angel's Landing trail is one of the most famous and thrilling hikes found anywhere within the US National Park system.
+Those with a fear of heights may choose to pass however, as there are certain points that can be quite intimidating.

-This narrow and eye-popping hike in Zion’s main red rock canyon will definitely test your limits when it comes to its dizzying drop-offs and deep chasm views.
-During the hike, you’ll walk along a narrow ridge with drop-offs on each side and pull yourself up a rock face by way of anchored chains.
-Don’t forget to ascend Walter’s Wiggles along the way!
-Upon reaching Angel’s Landing, you’ll be rewarded with breathtaking 360-degree views that make it 100% worth it!
+This narrow and eye-popping route in Zion’s main red rock canyon will definitely test your limits when it comes to its dizzying drop-offs and deep chasm views.
+During the hike, you’ll walk along a narrow ridge with vertigo-inducing drop offs on each side.
+At times, you'll also have to pull yourself up a rock face using anchored chains to give you purchase.
+While there, you can push yourself even further, by climbing through Walter’s Wiggles, a steep, narrow trail that features 21 individual switchbacks.
+Upon reaching Angel’s Landing itself, you’ll be rewarded with breathtaking 360-degree views that make the trek 100% worth it.

 Hike length: 4.8 miles round trip.Continue to 10 of 11 below.